 Brown recluse spider

-The brown recluse spider's bite is poisonous.
+The brown recluse spider's bite is venomous.
 The scientific name for the brown recluse is Loxosceles reclusa.

 This is for information only and not for use in the treatment or management of an actual poison exposure.
 If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.